Fleet Management Processes: How To Optimize Your Fleets in 2021

 Fleet tracking and monitoring

 Most FMS providers also contain vehicle tracking system technology that use dedicated telematics devices to track location by GPS and monitor the condition of each vehicle — checking RPM, fuel consumption, and engine fault codes.

-With smartphones and mobile apps for fleet management, it’s possible to implement GPS-tracking of all your drivers and vehicles at scale without extra hardware.
+With smartphones and mobile apps for fleet management, it’s possible to implement GPS fleet tracking for all your drivers and vehicles at scale without extra hardware.

 OptimoRoute tracks driver location via our mobile app, so you can view the real-time position of individual vehicles or your entire fleet.